Today is Red Apple Day!

 My dad died on January 22nd.
 He never really fully recovered from his second operation, and as the doctor explained to us, there was no further help they could give.
 He had been heavily sedated and had simply faded away.

 So this week in Australia it is Bowel Cancer Awareness Week (8th to 14th June), and today is Red Apple Day.
-You can read more about it here:-
+Update 2019 – You can read more about ongoing awareness here – Bowel Cancer Awareness Month

 Bowel Cancer is treatable if discovered early enough, and can be screened for with a simple test.
 It is recommended that anybody over 50 should be tested, and people with a family history of bowel cancer should be tested from an earlier age.